 Can you name Christopher Columbus’ three ships?

-On which date was Julius Caesar assassinated?
+When was Julius Caesar assassinated?
+Date and year.

 Can you briefly discuss the early American settlements at Plymouth and Jamestown?
 What drew these early settlers to risk life and limb to come here?
+Remember–there were no food stamps, no welfare checks, and no Section 8 housing.

 Can you name the major battles of the War of Independence?
 Which war preceded the War of Independence that, in fact, helped set the stage for the War of Independence?